HersheyMarbeda/SDEV220-M04-Using-Django/README.md

 # Continuation to SDEV M06: Templating and Dynamic Data
 ## Assignment Description
-Navigate to the following URL: Django Tutorial:  https://tutorial.djangogirls.org/en/ Complete the following sections of the tutorial.
-Make sure that you complete and follow along with each action that the tutorial tells you to do.
-Pay attention to what OS/Device you are using, as there are instructions for multiple types of devices / operating systems (Mac/PC/Linux):
+1. Complete the following sections of the tutorial.
     - CSS - make it pretty
     - Template Extending
     - Extend Your Application